 In her spare time, she loves Zumba, hiking, running, baking (Snickerdoodles are her weakness!), and spending time with family and friends.
 Fun fact: her family has a big family reunion every other year in Reno that can have as many as 300 people!

 Fun Facts: Originally from San Jose, Jamie graduated from Archbishop Mitty High School where she played 1 year of soccer before eventually needing 3 ankle surgeries.
-This experience is what kick started her love and passion of physical therapy.
+This experience is what kick-started her love and passion for physical therapy.
 She proceeded to graduate from Samuel Merritt University with her doctorate degree in physical therapy.

 Aside from her passion for physical therapy, Jamie has a special love for baking.
 Anywhere from cookies to cakes to pies – you name it, she loves to bake it.
 In her second life, she will likely own a bakery.
-Jamie also loves to be outdoors (especially at the beach), spend time with her husband and son, and attend sporting events for the Sharks, Warriors, and Earthquakes.
+Jamie also loves to be outdoors (especially at the beach), spend time with her husband and son, and cheer for the Sharks, Warriors, and Earthquakes.

-Jamie has primarily worked in outpatient orthopedics serving a diverse community with a variety of conditions including, post-op rehabilitation, gait/balance deficits, and general orthopedic pain/limitations.
+Jamie has primarily worked in outpatient orthopedics serving a diverse community with a variety of conditions including, but not limited to: post-op rehabilitation, gait/balance deficits, weekend warriors, and general orthopedic pain/limitations.
 She utilizes a combination of manual therapy and exercise to work with patients to achieve their goals.
-To further benefit her patients, she utilizes myofascial decompression and matwork Pilates into her treatment sessions.
+To further benefit her patients, she is certified in myofascial decompression and will typically incorporate it, and matwork Pilates, into her treatment sessions.

 Pediatric Clinical Staff